MakeSchool-Tutorials/Tip-Calculator-Swift/P1-Getting-Started/content.md

 1. right click and drag from the new text field to the `Total Amount` label and select `Equal Heights`

+## Running it on your device

 Segment 3: (ironically named after making 3 segments)

+wiring it up:
+1. click on the linked rings above the `Preview` in the `Assistant Editor` and change it to `Automatic`.
+It should now show `ViewController.swift` in the `Assistant Editor`.
+You can verify this by finding our `print("Hello World")` line.
+1.